George Ward Price

 George Ward Price (17 February 1886 – 22 August 1961) was a journalist who worked as a foreign correspondent for the Daily Mail newspaper.

 Early life and career

-Price was born to the Reverend H. Ward Price around 1886 and attended St. Catherine's College, Cambridge.
+Price was born to the Reverend Henry Ward Price in 1886 and attended St Catharine's College, Cambridge.

 Journalism

 After having some articles published by The Captain magazine, Price wrote to the Daily Mail asking to have a proposed walk across Europe financed.
 The proposed articles were turned down but Price was taken on as a reporter, "paid by results".
 After a year this arrangement resulted in him being given a five-year contract.

 Colonel Sherbrooke-Walker recalled Price in this period when he came to report on a Scout camp at Wisley:

 Foreign correspondent

 In 1910 he reported from Turkey and the First Balkan War.
 Following this, Price became the Daily Mail's Paris correspondent at the age of 26.
 His reporting of the Balkan wars made his reputation as a journalist.
 The assassination of Archduke Franz Ferdinand saw Price dispatched to Vienna to report on the funeral.